 Truly, there’s not enough good that can be said about this show.
 It’s one every person deserves to experience at least once, and should turn even the most sceptical of theatregoers into fully-fledged fans.
 Watch it whenever you get the opportunity, and don’t be afraid to get up on your feet at the end of the show and dance along.
 It’ll be a night to remember.

-Mamma Mia runs at the Palace Theatre, Manchester until Saturday, June 4.
-Make sure you go and see it.
+Mamma Mia! runs at the Palace Theatre in Manchester until Saturday, July 14.

 Tagged in Mamma Mia!